 Supervisors can automate call routing.
 AI-powered call routing auto-routes your customers not only to the next available agent, but also to the agent who is most capable of handling the customer’s queries based on their skillset, language, proficiency, and interpersonal data.

 Offer self-service options

 Help your customers help themselves while also reducing the amount of time agents spend on handling frequent and routine tasks.
-Good customer self-service software enables you to guide your customers to the answers and information they seek through online communities, SEO-powered knowledge portals, and chatbot or voicebot support powered by conversational AI.
+Good customer self-service software enables you to guide your customers to the answers and information they seek through online communities, an SEO-powered knowledge base, and chatbot or voicebot support powered by conversational AI.